-- Majority of imported corn is used for feed mixing on farm.
+- Majority of imported corn is used for on-farm feed mixing.

 - More commercial feed millers are emerging, and they are less willing to pay premium for Argentine corn.

-- Imported corn is subject to 5% import duty and 0% VAT.
+- Imported corn is subject to 5 percent import duty and 0% VAT.